spotlightpa/poor-richard/content/news/2021-07-20-SPLSPENDEVENTXX.md

 slug = "pa-lawmaker-expenses-live-event"
 authors = []
 byline = "Spotlight PA Staff"
-title = "You’re invited!
-A free reader Q&A on how lawmakers spend millions of taxpayer dollars on perks." subtitle = "" description = "Reporters from Spotlight PA and The Caucus will discuss their investigation into how the legislature spends taxpayer dollars then obscures those expenses from the public." blurb = "Reporters from Spotlight PA and The Caucus will discuss their investigation into how the legislature spends taxpayer dollars then obscures those expenses from the public." kicker = "The Capitol" topics = ["The Capitol"] series = ["The Hidden Tab"]
+title = "WATCH: A live reader Q&A on how lawmakers spend millions of taxpayer dollars on perks" subtitle = "" description = "Reporters from Spotlight PA and The Caucus discussed their investigation into how the legislature spends taxpayer dollars then obscures those expenses from the public." blurb = "Reporters from Spotlight PA and The Caucus discussed their investigation into how the legislature spends taxpayer dollars then obscures those expenses from the public." kicker = "The Capitol" topics = ["The Capitol"] series = ["The Hidden Tab"]